ovh/docs/pages/platform/kubernetes-k8s/datacenters-nodes-storage-flavors/guide.en-gb.md

 A Managed Kubernetes Service deploys a Kubernetes Master within a given OVHcloud datacenter.
 All its worker nodes and persistent volumes are then deployed by the cloud controller in the same region.

-Currently the service is available in several regions:
+Currently the service is available in all OVHcloud public cloud geographies.

-- GRA (Western Europe)
-- SBG (Central Europe)
-- DE1 (Central Europe)
-- WAW (Eastern Europe)
-- BHS (North America)
-- SGP (South-East Asia)
-- SYD (Oceania)
+Note that project with older regions (such as SBG1 or GRA1 for example) will be invited to transparently activate latest regions in this zone to benefit from Managed Kubernetes Service.

 OVHcloud US customers can also deploy the service in both our East and West American datacenters.
-All your compute and storage resources will then be spawned in the dedicated region of the associated public cloud project.

 ### Available worker nodes flavors